-From operational costs to daily sales, it’s important to know how your business is running, down to the last cent.
-After all, you put a lot of work into your business (not to mention your blood, sweat, and tears), and knowing what is working can help your business thrive.
+It’s important to know how your business is doing, down to the last cent.
+After all, you put a lot of work into your business (not to mention your blood, sweat, and tears), and you need to know not only how you’re doing, but how you can do better.
 One way to track that success?
-Your email marketing metrics.
+Your email marketing.

 Collecting email through Square

-Before you can drive and track your sales through targeted email marketing, you need to make sure that you have customers signed up to receive emails from you about your business and products.
+Before you can drive and track your sales through email, you need to make sure that you have customers who are signed up to receive email from you about your business and products.
 There are three ways you can collect your customers’ email and have them automatically populate into your Customer Directory: a hosted sign-up page, an embedded sign-up form, and the Square point of sale app.

-Collecting your customers’ emails will allow you to engage with your customers through a channel outside of your online business, social media, or physical store, and is the first step to improve email marketing.
+Collecting your customer email will allow you to engage with your customers through a channel outside of your online business, social media, or physical store.

-When you send out an email campaign (or post to Facebook) through integrated email apps, like Mailchimp on Square App Marketplace, you can learn a lot about your in-store customer buying behaviour and the impact of your email marketing for business.
+When you send out an email campaign (or post to Facebook) through Square Marketing, you can learn a lot about your in-store customer buying behavior and the impact of your marketing efforts.

 Reviewing your sales

-Before you begin tracking how to increase sales with email marketing, you should access your business’s sales information.
-You can find everything you need to know about your business in the Sales tab of your Square Dashboard.
+You can find all the sales information you need about your business in the Sales tab of your Square Marketing Dashboard.
 Your sales summary shows you important sales stats, including gross sales, discounts, and net sales.
 This information matters to you and your business because it gives you a bird’s-eye view of how your business is doing.

 Gross sales tells you how much you’re selling in total, sans discounts and refunds, whereas net sales lets you know what you’re taking in after refunds and discounts are deducted.

-You can use targeted email marketing to advertise discounts to get people in the door, or to return if they’ve become a lapsed user, but you want to make sure you’re never discounting more than you’re taking in.
+It’s important to use discounts to get people in the door, or to return if they’ve become a lapsed user, but you want to make sure you’re never discounting more than you’re taking in.

 Driving sales through email

-Outside of coupons, promotions, and other discounts, you can also use targeted email marketing to drive sales through Loyalty program software.
-With Square Loyalty, you can create digital rewards programs for your customers to help generate repeat business, and let them know about this feature through an email campaign.
+Outside of coupons, promotions, and other discounts, you can also drive sales through Square Loyalty.
+With Square Loyalty, you can create digital rewards programs for your customers to help generate repeat business.

-After your customers make an eligible purchase, they can enter their phone number to enrol.
-If they didn’t enrol at the point of sale, but they did provide their email to receive a digital receipt, they will receive an email introducing the program and inviting them to sign up.
+After your customers make an eligible purchase, they can enter their ten-digit phone number to enroll.
+If they didn’t enroll at the point of sale, but they did provide their email to receive a digital receipt, they will receive an email introducing the program and inviting them to sign up.

-A loyalty program provides customers with an extra reason to return.
+A loyalty program provides customers with an extra a reason to return.
 Each time they make a purchase at your store (in person or online) they’re racking up loyalty points, which will in turn add up to a free coffee, pastry, or notebook — whatever product you feel comfortable offering as a reward.
-And you can improve email marketing with an email reminder of that reward.

 Furthermore, 65 percent of consumers surveyed said they look to see if a business has a loyalty program prior to shopping at a store, visiting a restaurant, or trying out a service.